 The following information is provided to assist schools to manage privacy considerations for the publication of student achievement and school performance data.

 The fundamental principle for reporting performance information is to support school improvement throughout Queensland and to provide a profile of all schools to the community.
-While the reporting initiative is a valuable move towards sharing education information, it brings with it responsibilities in the areas of personal information and privacy.
-The reporting of student achievement information needs to be managed according to appropriate privacy provisions and needs to ensure that publicly available information is accurate and easily interpreted.
+However, the reporting of student achievement information needs to be managed according to appropriate privacy provisions and needs to ensure that publicly available information is accurate and easily interpreted.

 There are many Queensland schools that have small enrolment numbers, particularly at individual year levels.
 For this reason, care needs to be taken not to identify individual students.
 Care also needs to be taken in the interpretation of information where trends may be volatile.
 When reporting on small numbers or 'cohorts' of students, an annual variation in enrolment of just one or two students can have a significant effect on data from one year to the next.
-This is where setting information in context is of prime importance (see also Section 1 of these guidelines).
+This is where setting information in context is of prime importance.

 It is possible to identify individual students both directly and indirectly.
 Direct disclosure occurs when information about an individual is simply published outright.
 Indirect disclosure results when individual information can be deduced from small subsets of data either published or not published.
 This can occur where data are reported for all students in a group, as well as for a large subset of this group leaving only a small subset not reported.